tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.0.md

 !!! info "Yes, we'll need to do some coding in order to control the nanites to act as we wish.
 I will show you how it's done virtually.
 Don't forget, it is your nanites that enable you manipulate the environment.
 You do remember how to do Encapsulation, Abstraction, Inheritance, Polymorphism...Yes?
 As you have worked as a programmer before, this seemed an area where you might be the most comfortable.
 Was I wrong?"

 `No, not wrong.
 I just didn't expect software coding translated to Magic.
-That's... friggin' awesome!!!`  {{daimon.hero_nickname}} said with a big smile.
+That's... friggin' awesome!!!`  {{daimon.hero_nickname}} chuckled with a big smile.

-!!! info "sigh, Coding does not translate to magic.
+!!! info "Software coding does not translate to magic.
 Magic does not exist.
-You are merely programming the nanites in your system to behave in a certain way, under various trigger conditions.
-This is science and technology in it's purest, most pristine form."
+You are merely programming the nanites in your system to behave and interact with the environment in a certain way, under various trigger conditions.
+This is science and technology in it's purest, most pristine and elegant form."

 `I am sooo gonna code me some fireballs.
 Ooo, maybe some lightning bolts.`

-!!! info "Its going to be a long, long day."
+!!! info "sigh, Its going to be a long, long day."

 * * *